ddev/ddev-contrib/docker-compose-services/elasticsearch/README.md

 ## Configuration

 From within the container, the elasticsearch container is reached at hostname: elasticsearch, port: 9200, so the server URL might be `http://elasticsearch:9200`.
+You can also use the non-SSL, and SSL urls to access it: `http://<DDEV_SITENAME>.ddev.site:9200`, and `https://<DDEV_SITENAME>.ddev.site:9201`

 ## Connection

-You can access the Elasticsearch server directly from the host for debugging purposes by visiting `http://<DDEV_SITENAME>.ddev.site:9200`
+You can access the Elasticsearch server directly from the host for debugging purposes by visiting `http://<DDEV_SITENAME>.ddev.site:9200`.
+If you have SSL enabled, which is recommended, you can access Elasticsearch via `https://<DDEV_SITENAME>.ddev.site:9201`

 ## Memory Limit